Are referencing errors undermining our scholarship and credibility?

 It grew out of disbelief that academics could be so sloppy in their referencing and provided a critical analysis of research, and notably of referencing, in the field of expatriate failure rates.
 It has become almost "traditional" to open an article on expatriate management by stating that expatriate failure rates are (very) high.
-In this paper I argue that there is almost no empirical foundation for this assertion and that the persistent myth of high expatriate failure rates seems to have been created by massive (mis)quotations of three articles.
+In this paper I argued that there is almost no empirical foundation for this assertion and that the persistent myth of high expatriate failure rates seems to have been created by massive (mis)quotations of three articles.

 Generalising to 12 guidelines for academic referencing

 As the paper didn’t quite have the impact I had hoped (academics kept making the same unjustified assertions) I updated my analysis in 2001 and generalised it to provide 12 guidelines for good academic referencing:

 - Refer to the correct publication

 - Use reliable sources

 - Do not misrepresent the content of the reference

 - Do not cite out-of-date references (to evidence a statement of fact at the present time)

 - Do not be impressed by top journals